A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on Power Supplies

 \section{Ageing Detection on Power Supplies}

-All embedded systems require supplies to deliver power with stable parameters over the entire lifespan of the application.
-Due to their high efficiency (typically more than 90\%), Switching Mode Power Supplies (SMPS) are a popular choice to provide a stable DC voltage.
+All embedded systems require supplies to deliver power with stable parameters over the entire lifespan of an application.
+Due to their high efficiency (typically more than \si{\qty{90}{\percent}}), Switching Mode Power Supplies (SMPS) are a popular choice to provide a stable DC voltage.
 SMPS are commonly composed of a switching transistor, a diode, a component that accumulates energy (usually an inductor) and a capacitor completing an LC filter for a steady DC output.
-Depending on their application, they can be built in a step-up (boost) configuration -- reducing current and increasing voltage -- or in a step-down (buck) configuration (see \autoref{fig:buck}) -- increasing the delivered current by decreasing the voltage.
-The controlled switch continuously switches between ON and OFF (at which ideally there is no power dissipation).
-The output voltage is regulated by controlling the switching signal's duty cycle.
+Depending on their application, they can be built in a step-up (boost) configuration -- reducing current and increasing voltage -- or in a step-down (buck) configuration (see \autoref{fig:buck}) -- increasing the delivered current by decreasing the voltage --.
+The controlled switch continuously switches between ON and OFF state, at which ideally is no power dissipation.
+The output voltage is regulated by controlling the duty cycle of the switching signal.

 Low Drop-Out (LDO) linear voltage regulators (see \autoref{fig:ldo}) can regulate their output even when the input voltage (power supply) is close to the output voltage.
 They are commonly found as stand-alone chips in many power delivery networks of embedded systems and integrated into ICs and SoCs.
-An LDO is composed of an operational amplifier, a voltage reference, a pass transistor and a resistive divider which closes a feedback loop.
+An LDO is composed of an operational amplifier, a voltage reference, a pass transistor, and a resistive divider which closes a feedback loop.
 The amplifier constantly compares the feedback loop voltage with the expected value of the reference.
 Based on this value, the amplifier controls the gate voltage of the transistor, which acts as a variable resistance and sets the feedback voltage (and thus the output voltage) to the desired value.
-Although simpler than SMPS, LDO's drawback is lower efficiency.
+Although simpler than SMPS, LDOs suffer from lower efficiency.
 As the voltage regulation is performed by the pass transistor in its ohmic region, it actively dissipates energy.

-The most popular choices for power supply in embedded applications are built with components that undergo ageing, as described in \autoref{sec:circuit-ageing}.
+The most popular choices of power supplies in embedded appliances are built with components that undergo ageing as discussed in \autoref{sec:circuit-ageing}.
 In this section, we present several techniques used to detect and monitor the degradation of power supply performances and shifts in their parameters.